RomanHuryk/ditcoin-wallet-nodejs/README.md

-# ditcoin-nodejs
+# ditcoin-wallet-nodejs

-A Node.js wallet manager for interacting with Ditcoin's simplewallet over JSON-RPC.
+A Node.js wallet manager for interacting with `ditcoin-wallet-rpc` over JSON-RPC.

 For more information about Ditcoin, visit: https://ditcoin.io